 Mobile Friendly: According to Hitwise, as much as 58% of all search engine queries are conducted on mobile devices and that number will continue to grow.
 How does SEO factor into that?
 An entirely new set of SEO techniques, like local search optimization, have been developed to help businesses get their products and services in front of the mobile audience.
 Choosing to ignore this particular trend is allowing your business to fall behind and out of the minds of today’s consumers.

 Reputation Building: Reaching the first page of a search engine is quite an accomplishment and much more than something to brag about.
 Greater consumer trust is given to pages that are highly ranked.
 For many customers, if they can’t find a business on the first page of their Google search results, it’s not good enough.
 SEO boosts your website’s ranking in the search engines, gradually helping you move towards the top of users’ search results.

 Brand Awareness: Another great benefit of SEO is that it lets your site appear on relevant pages of the search engines.
 As your ranking goes up, your site will appear more often at the top of user searches.
-That increases awareness among potential customers, more of them being aware of you means a higher conversion rate.
+That increases awareness among potential customers, even for niche things like singularsound.com, more of them being aware of you means a higher conversion rate.
 Getting your SEO optimized content on social media channels too will also help increase your brand’s awareness and inspire consumer trust and loyalty.